xster/flutter-wiki/Flutter-build-release-channels.md

 ### stable

 When we believe we have a particularly good build, we promote it to the `stable` channel.
-This has so far happened only once, with our 1.0 launch.
 We intend to do this more or less every quarter, but this may vary.
+We recommend that you use this channel for all production app releases.
+We may ship hotfixes to the stable channel for high-priority bugs, although our intent is to do this rarely.

 ## How to change channels